Skip the Coverage Gap: Maintaining Diabetes Care While Changing Insurance

 5. Keep track of key dates, such as the date your current insurance ends, the date your new insurance starts, and the date your transition plan starts and ends.

-Changing jobs is one of the most common reasons that someone might need to switch insurance, as almost half of all of Americans (49% in 2017) have employer-based health insurance.
+Changing jobs is one of the most common reasons that someone might need to switch insurance, more than half of all Americans (55.1% in 2018) have employer-based health insurance.
 If you have employer-based insurance, make sure to understand your rights at work, whether at a new job or current one.
 For more information on maximizing your health benefits at work, read diaTribe’s article on employee rights for people with diabetes here.